Why Prevention Beats Amputation: Dr. Chhaya Makhija & Dr. Tea Nguyen, DPM, on Proactive Foot Care

 By prioritizing prevention, partnering with specialists, and making foot health a daily habit, patients can steer clear of unnecessary surgeries—and keep moving confidently for life.

-Serving the Bay Area & Central California with Proactive Diabetic Foot Care
+Serving the Bay Area & Central California with Proactive Diabetic Care

 🎥 Want to Learn More?